 Dash each black pepper and sea salt

 DIRECTIONS: When the butter is nearly to room temperature, using a fork, add and blend in all listed ingredients.
 Tear off a 6-8″ piece of plastic wrap and spoon the butter mixture onto the plastic in a long log shape.
 Using the plastic to help roll, form a smooth log or flat-sided stick shape the length of a stick of butter.
 Close the ends of the wrap and chill.
-I like to keep in the freezer ad just slice off what I need for recipes as needed.
+I like to keep in the freezer and just slice off what I need for recipes as needed.
 1/8 of the log = 1 T. = 1 serving.
+When ready to use for grilling, just melt in a saucepan and baste the seafood or chicken several times during grilling over hot coals.

-NUTRITIONAL INFO: Makes eight 1 T. servings, each contains:
+NUTRITIONAL INFO: Makes eight tablespoons of sauce, each contains:

 11.48 g fat